Climate Policy Engagement Analysis

-Climate Lobbying Overview: Beijing Shougang Corporation appears to have limited transparent engagement with climate and energy policies.
+Climate Lobbying Overview: Beijing Shougang Corporation appears to have limited public engagement with climate and energy policies.
 The company has not stated a top-line position on climate policy.
-It communicated positively on China’s national carbon market, however, it did not seem fully supportive of the low-carbon energy transition.
+It communicated positively on China’s national carbon market, however, its positions on the low-carbon energy transition appear to not be fully aligned with IPCC guidance on delivering the global temperature targets of limiting global warming to 1.5C.

 Top-line Messaging on Climate Policy: Beijing Shougang Corporation does not appear to have communicated a top-line position on climate policy.